Training

 To train, make sure you install the training extra:

-pip install model2vec[training]
+pip install model2vec[train]Training a Classifier

 Model2Vec supports training simple classifiers on top of static models.
 These models are extremely lightweight and can be trained on a CPU.